-Once you become a member of ADRIC and their regional affiliate in the province where you practice, you may wish to apply for special arbitration rosters they maintain.
+Once you become a member of ADRIC and their regional affiliate in the province where you practise, you may wish to apply for special arbitration rosters they maintain.
 ADRIC and the regional affiliates also provide members with information about available postings and vacancies.

 Q: What are the most common areas of practice for arbitrators?

-Kat: I would say that Business or Commercial arbitration is the most well known, including International Commercial Arbitration.
-Family Arbitration has also developed and expanded greatly in many jurisdictions.
+Kat: I would say that business or commercial arbitration is the most well-known, including international commercial arbitration.
+Family arbitration has also developed and expanded greatly in many jurisdictions.

 Q: Arbitration versus mediation: what should students consider when deciding between these two career paths?

 Kat: I don’t think a practitioner has to decide between the two.
 Many, including myself, do both.
-Mediation and Arbitration are part of the range of dispute resolution options available to people and groups who are managing disputes.
-So, many practitioners like to have a number of different tools in their toolbox to meet those needs.
+Mediation and arbitration are part of the range of dispute resolution options available to people and groups who are managing disputes.
+So many practitioners like to have a number of different tools in their toolbox to meet those needs.

-It is certainly easier to start in one of those areas of practice, and then add the other as you develop your skills and experience.
+It is certainly easier to start in one of those areas of practice and then add the other as you develop your skills and experience.

-If someone is trying to decide which process is a better fit for them, it may be helpful to consider that mediation generally emphasizes supporting parties to decide their own outcome, based on what is best in their specific circumstances.
+If someone is trying to decide which process is a better fit for them, it may be helpful to consider that mediation generally emphasizes supporting parties to decide their own outcome based on what is best in their specific circumstances.

-Q: Is it true that remote arbitration is becoming a major trend, particularly in the wake of Covid-19 and social distancing measures?
+Q: Is it true that remote arbitration is becoming a major trend, particularly in the wake of COVID-19 and social distancing measures?

-Kat: Covid-19 has certainly accelerated the movement toward remote arbitration and mediation.
+Kat: COVID-19 has certainly accelerated the movement toward remote arbitration and mediation.
 There is a growing trend of arbitrating and mediating disputes by distance.